FuDesign2008/edit.vim/README.md

 ## Usage

--   `:Edit`: edit the folder that contains current file
+-   `:XEdit`: edit the folder that contains current file
--   `:Edit fileName`: edit the file that is relative with current file
+-   `:XEdit fileName`: edit the file that is relative with current file